KDE/kde-builder/doc/chapter_05/cmdline.md

 (cmdline-usage)=
 # Command Line Usage

-kdesrc-build is designed to be run as follows:
+kde-builder is designed to be run as follows:

-kdesrc-build \[--options\] \[modules to build...\]
+kde-builder \[--options\] \[modules to build...\]

-If no modules to build are specified on the command line, then kdesrc-build will build all modules defined in its configuration file, in the order listed in that file (although this can be modified by various configuration file options).
+If no modules to build are specified on the command line, then kde-builder will build all modules defined in its configuration file, in the order listed in that file (although this can be modified by various configuration file options).